-peaksAlignment-class Data Structure for pairwise alignment of 2 GCMS samples peaksAlignment(d1,d2,t1,t2,gap=.5,D=1000,timedf=NULL,df=30,verbose=TRUE,usePeaks=TRUE,compress=TRUE d1 matrix of MS intensities for 1st sample (if doing a peak alignment, this contains peak apexes/areas; if doing a profile alignment, this contains scan intensities.
-Rows are m/z bins, columns are peaks/scans. d2 matrix of MS intensities for 2nd sample t1 vector of retention times for 1st sample t2 vector of retention times for 2nd sample gap gap penalty for dynamic programming algorithm D time penalty (on same scale as retention time differences, t1 and t2) timedf list (length = the number of pairwise alignments) of matrices giving the expected time differences expected at each pair of peaks (used with usePeaks=TRUE.

-Store the raw data and optionally, information regarding signal peaks for a number of GCMS runs df integer, how far from the diagonal to go to calculate the similarity of peaks.
-Smaller value should run faster, but be careful not to choose too low. verbose logical, whether to print out info. usePeaks logical, TRUE uses peakdata list, FALSE uses rawdata list for computing similarity. compress logical, whether to compress the similarity matrix into a sparse format.

-peaksAlignment is a hold-all data structure of the raw and peak detection data.
+peaksAlignment-class Data Structure for pairwise alignment of 2 GCMS samples d1 matrix of MS intensities for 1st sample (if doing a peak alignment, this contains peak apexes/areas; if doing a profile alignment, this contains scan intensities.
+Rows are m/z bins, columns are peaks/scans. d2 matrix of MS intensities for 2nd sample t1 vector of retention times for 1st sample t2 vector of retention times for 2nd sample gap gap penalty for dynamic programming algorithm.
+Not used if type=2 D time window (on same scale as retention time differences, t1 and t2.
+Default scale is seconds.) timedf list (length = the number of pairwise alignments) of matrices giving the expected time differences expected at each pair of peaks used with usePeaks=TRUE. df integer, how far from the diagonal to go to calculate the similarity of peaks.
+Smaller value should run faster, but be careful not to choose too low. verbose logical, whether to print out info. usePeaks logical, TRUE uses peakdata list, FALSE uses rawdata list for computing simi- larity. compress logical, whether to compress the similarity matrix into a sparse format. metric numeric, different algorithm to calculate the similarity matrix between two mass spectrum. metric=1 call normDotProduct(); metric=2 call ndpRT(); metric=3 call corPrt() type numeric, two different type of alignment function penality penalization applied to the matching between two mass spectra if (t1-t2)>D peaksAlignment is a hold-all data structure of the raw and peak detection data.